arcweb/arcwell/examples/survey-app/README.md

 #### Start the Docker Containers

-Navigate to the project root and start the Docker containers, which will run the server, admin, PostgreSQL, and Redis services:
+Navigate to the project root and start the Docker containers, which will run the server, admin, and PostgreSQL services:

 ```bash
 docker compose up --build